PaperPrototype/spark-v6/README.md

 It's not just courses, it's a learning experience.
 We want to solve online learnings biggest problems, with ridiculously simple solutions.
 I'll use Udemy as an example for comparison since they are our biggest competitor.

 1.
-    Poeple learn things with an end goal in mind.
+    People learn things with an end goal in mind.

     Sites like Udemy have no organization to courses or logical pathway to the ultimate learning goal (Everyone who codes has one, and we can teach for those goals to maximize impact), they are just a massive collection of random courses.
 I see that their disadvantage.